Orange-OpenSource/a11y-guidelines/home_EN/inputs/md/focus.md

         <li>Deaf-blind people</li>
         <li>Difficulty understanding speech in noisy environments</li>
     </ul>
-**Examples of Aadapted solutions for video:** transcript (text document that contains the text spoken in a video), captions (text appearing on screen as subtitle or other part of a video).
+**Examples of adapted solutions for video:** transcript (text document that contains the text spoken in a video), captions (text appearing on screen as subtitle or other part of a video).
 </div>

 ### Visual impairments